 (4)

-where M is the mean value of natural mortality, is the standard error of the annual variations in natural mortality, and is the autocorrelated lognormal deviation in natural mortality for year:
+where M is the mean value of natural mortality, is the standard error of the annual variations in natural mortality, and is the autocorrelated lognormal deviation in natural mortality for year t:

 (5)

-where is the level of autocorrelation associated with natural mortality and is the deviation for year t.
-The time-invariant natural mortality case assumed and .
+where is the level of autocorrelation associated with natural mortality and is the deviation in natural mortality for year t.
+The time-invariant natural mortality case assumed and hence .

 The number of age-0 fish is related to spawning biomass according to the Beverton-Holt stock recruitment relationship: